 - Scope out the concept of your renovation in broad brush strokes.

-- A good contractor should be able to help you figure out how to best proceed to get design and construction documents prepared.
+- A good contractor should be able to help you figure out how to address ideas and challenges during the design, development and permitting process - but they do NOT replace that meaningful process.

 - Arrange to pay for their time during the design and development phase if you have to.
 It's worth it!!

-3. Then bring in your Architect, or Designer, or Draftsman as appropriate
+3. Bring in your Architect, or Designer, or Draftsman as appropriate

 - Determine the best resource to get your plans prepared to meet your city planning department requirements and, of course, your contractor's needs.
 (Look for a blog post on how to find the right architect soon.)